 Financial institutions quarterly M&A updates

-January 2026
+July 2026

 Deal activity and valuation trends

-Regional analysis
+Regional dynamics

 Banking index performance

-deals during
+Deals during

-median P/TBV
+Median P/TBV

 multiple

-total deal
+Total deal

 value

-increase QoQ
+QoQ

 Market Update